adrianchang/Javascript-Parallel-Library/README.md

 ## Porblem faced

 * Can't include immintrin.h because the code assume it's going to use x86.
 However, wasm is not using x86.
 [Learn more](https://github.com/emscripten-core/emscripten-fastcomp-clang/issues/29) In conclusion, wasm can't use system specific instrinisc which make sense.
 Thus, we can only use either SIMD vector extension or wasm_simd.h as discribe here(https://emscripten.org/docs/porting/simd.html#porting-simd-code-targeting-asm-js).
 We are going to explore the Porting SIMD code targeting WebAssembly option.
 The Porting SIMD code targeting asm.js seems like a bad idea since the speed is going to be bad, which decrease the meaning of using simd and also it's widely recognized as a bad idea by the community.
 There are two path for using WebAssembly optino.
 The first one is using SIMD vector extension.
 The second one is using wasm_sim128.h.
 We are going to explore both of them in other examples.

+## Benchmark

+* Check out benchmark.js in the simd folder

 ## Information
 * [Useful tutorial](https://marcoselvatici.github.io/WASM_tutorial/index.html#WASM_workflow)